Need a Facebook Alternative? Top 14 Social Media Sites to Try Today!

 Yubo presents a chance to tap into a very specific market with their unique reimagining of what a social networking app should look like.

-Unless you are between 13-25, chances are you might not have heard of this social media platform.
-Yubo tries to mimic real life social networking by allowing you to video chat in rooms.
+Unless you are between 13-25, chances are you might not have heard of this platform.
+Yubo tries to mimic real-life social networking by allowing you to video chat in rooms.
 You can create your own room or join friends.